d2207197/confect/README.rst

 ``confect`` is a Python package hosted on PyPI and works only with Python 3.6 up.

-Just like other Python package, install it by `pip
+Just like other Python packages, install it by `pip
 <https://pip.pypa.io/en/stable/>`_ into a `virtualenv
 <https://hynek.me/articles/virtualenv-lives/>`_, or use `poetry
 <https://poetry.eustace.io/>`_ to manage project dependencies and virtualenv.